mhightower83/BacktraceLog/ReadMe.md

 `-DESP_DEBUG_BACKTRACELOG_CPP=1` - Enable debug prints from `BacktraceLog.cpp`

-# Build optimizations options
+# GCC build optimizations
-More build options you can add to your <sketche name>.ino.globals.h file.
+Helpful build options, you can add to your `<sketche name>.ino.globals.h` file.
+Note, these options may create new problems by increased code, stack size, and execution time.

 ## `-fno-optimize-sibling-calls`
 This option makes backtrace more productive.
-For "sibling and tail recursive calls", it improves the traceable stack content.
-Preserves stack frames created at each level as you call down to the next level.
+By removing "sibling and tail recursive calls" optimization, it improves the traceable stack content.
+Preserves stack frames created at each level as you call down to the next.
 Thus leaving a complete trail to follow back up after a crash.

 This option is also beneficial when using the traditional method of copy/paste from the postmortem stack dump to the _ESP Exception Decoder_.

 This option may affect speed and stack growth; however, does not appear to have a significant effect on code size.

 ## `-fno-omit-frame-pointer`
 Adds a pointer at the end of the stack frame highest (last) address -8 just before the return address at -12.
 Not necessary for this library.
 It may help to get your bearings when looking at a postmortem stack dump.
 Postmortem will annotate the stack dump line where it occurs with a `<` mark.
+If you are looking for specific data in the stack, you may find this option useful along with ESP_DEBUG_BACKTRACELOG_SHOW.
+It will help visually group each functions stack and ESP_DEBUG_BACKTRACELOG_SHOW will have references to those stack locations as well.

 # Decoding backtrace log
 ## addr2line